Three Fish Roast (Pescatarian Festive Recipe)

 • carrots

-However, I wouldn’t serve it with a standard gravy.
-Instead, I’d make a lemon-butter sauce to go with it.
+You could serve it with a standard gravy, whether that’s the thinner, Bristish gravy or American gravy.
+But I make a lemon-butter sauce to go with it.
 I’ve given you an easy one in the recipe card below.

 If it’s for Easter, I’ll keep the butter sauce and swap the sprouts for in-season asparagus and some green beans.

 Are you having a Pescatarian Christmas?
-Or Pescatarian Easter?
+Or Pescatarian Thanksgiving?

 Let me know with a comment below.
 I would love to know what your favourite Pescatarian festive recipes are, and what you are planning to do this Christmas.
 Or Thanksgiving, if you celebrate.